 Radhaus is a beer hall in Fort Mason from the people behind Biergarten and Suppenkuche.
-This place is built in an old Army machine shop and it’s huge—the combination of insanely high ceilings and whitewashed walls makes you feel like you’re inside a Pottery Barn at the top of a giant beanstalk.
+This place is built in an old Army machine shop and it’s huge—the combination of super high ceilings and whitewashed walls makes you feel like you’re inside a Pottery Barn at the top of a giant beanstalk.
 But after a minute or two of wondering how long it would take to catch a bird that got loose inside this place, you’ll remember that you’re actually here to drink and eat and take in the incredible view of the bay.

-The beer menu here has roughly 15 options, all from Germany and a half liter of most of them will run you around a pretty manageable $10.
-And unless you’re counting on an ice storm to lock you in here for several days, you’ll probably only stick around for one or two beers, making this a pretty affordable place to drink.
+The beer menu here has roughly 15 options, all from Germany and a half liter of most of them will run you around a pretty manageable $11 (a liter ranges from $18-30).
+And unless you’re counting on an ice storm to lock you in here for several days, you’ll probably only stick around for one or two beers, making this a somewhat affordable place to drink.
 The food here is solid, but the portions are a little small for the price.
-Split some sausages, a meat platter, or a schnitzel with your table, and use it mostly as filler between choosing what your next beer will be and telling everyone about your decision to take up birdwatching as a hobby.
+Split some sausages, a meat platter, or a schnitzel with your table.

 This is a solid place to come with a group after work or on a weekend when you get done hanging out around Fort Mason.
 It’s big and bright enough in here to feel like you’re enjoying the weather outside—even if that means a random wind storm.